What Can You Do With a Health & Wellness Degree?

 Before getting too deep in the career details, it’s important to have a solid understanding of the degree itself.
 A Health and Wellness degree covers a broad range of industry knowledge with the ultimate goal of improving the lives of others.
 This is largely done through preventive action in healthcare.
 As an advocate of healthy living, a health and wellness professional utilizes many strategies and can be employed in a variety of different fields.

-Common Health and Wellness courses:
+Common wellness courses for a Health and Wellness major:

 - Introduction to Healthcare Administration